 Surgical procedure and experimental groups

 Mice were anesthetized by breathing isoflurane (1.5 vol%).
 BDL was performed after midline laparotomy.
 The common bile duct was ligated three times with 5-0 silk and transected between the two most distal ligations.
 Sham operation was performed similarly, except for ligation and transection of the bile duct (0 h, n=5).
 All surgical procedures were performed under aseptic conditions.
 Animals were allowed to recover from anesthesia and surgery under a red warming lamp and were held in single cages until subsequent experiments followed at postoperative hours 6, 12, 18 and 30 (n=5 animals per time point), and at 2, 5 and 14 days after BDL (n=5 animals per time point).
 Sham-operated animals without BDL served as controls (n=5).
 To analyze the regenerative response in regard to proliferation of different cell types, 5-bromo-2-deoxyuridine (BrdU; 50 mg/kg bw ip) was injected 1 h prior to harvest of liver tissue.
-BrdU incorporation into DNA was analysed by immunohistochemistry.
+BrdU incorporation into DNA was analyzed by immunohistochemistry.
 To obtain blood and liver samples, mice were killed at the indicated time points.
 Liver tissue was partially embedded in paraffin for morphology analysis and snap frozen for molecular biology and biochemistry analyses.
 In addition, liver tissue served for the parallel Taqman qRT-PCR using microfluidic Fluidigm Biomark™ platform (Fluidigm, CA, USA).

 Hematological measurements and plasma enzyme levels

 Animals were anesthetized and exsanguinated by puncture of the vena cava inferior.
 Red blood cell and blood platelets count, hemoglobin, and hematocrit were assessed with an automated cell counter (Sysmex KX-21, Sysmex).
-Plasma activities of alanine aminotransferase (ALT), aspartate aminotransferase (AST) and glutamate dehydro-genase (GLDH) were measured spectrophoto-metrically.
+Plasma activities of alanine aminotransferase (ALT), aspartate aminotransferase (AST) and glutamate dehydrogenase (GLDH) were measured spectrophoto-metrically.

 Assays